Tactical military athletes running together in formation at night during a strength and conditioning training session

 For tactical athletes, this separation creates gaps.
 Strength and conditioning must support each other.
-Strength reduces the relative cost of endurance tasks.
-Conditioning improves recovery between strength efforts.
+Strength reduces the relative cost of endurance tasks, a soldier with a heavier deadlift expends less of their working capacity on each repetition of load carriage.
+Conditioning improves recovery between strength efforts, raising the volume of quality work an athlete can sustain across a training week and across a deployment cycle.

 When these qualities are developed together, performance becomes more stable.
 The structural framework for building these qualities concurrently is laid out in a framework for concurrent training, it is the practical application of the integration principle described here.

-When they are isolated or imbalanced, something breaks down.
+When they are isolated or imbalanced, something breaks down, usually the quality the program treated as the afterthought.

 • Lower body strength for load carriage